Happy climber at Uhuru sign

 10. How long does it take to climb Kilimanjaro?

 It takes between five and nine days to climb Kilimanjaro.
-It really depends on the ascent route that you decide to take.
+It all depends on the ascent route that you decide to take.

-Each of Kilimanjaro's seven ascent routes has its own pros and cons like varied scenery and crowds or no crowds.
-But one of the factors that really, really matters is how well it lets your body acclimatise to the increasing altitude.
+Each of Kilimanjaro's seven ascent routes has its own pros and cons, like the degree to which the scenery varies, and how popular (and therefore crowded) that route is.
+But one of the factors that really, really matters is how well an ascent route lets your body acclimatise to the increasing altitude.

 Ascent routes that are short and steep and so only take a few days to climb (like the Umbwe route, which takes four days to ascend) have a greater risk of altitude sickness attached to them.
-The longer and gentler ascent routes (like the Northern Circuit, which takes seven days to ascend) give you much more time to properly acclimatise and climbers of those routes enjoy a much higher summit success rate.
+The longer and gentler ascent routes (like the Northern Circuit, which takes seven days to ascend) give you much more time to properly acclimatise, and consequently the climbers on those routes enjoy a much higher summit success rate.

-Some routes, namely the Rongai, Machame, Lemosho and Marangu, have enough campsites or huts that you can actually choose between two itineraries.
-In other words, they can each be extended by a day if you wish to take longer over the climb and so give your body more time to acclimatise.
+Some routes, namely the Rongai, Machame, Lemosho and Marangu, have enough campsites or huts that you can actually choose between two ascent durations.
+In other words, each can be extended by a day if you wish to take longer over the climb and so give your body more time to acclimatise.

 Remember that climbing Kilimanjaro isn't a race.
 Also, it's a big financial investment.
 Don't try to cut down costs by choosing the shortest route and jeopardising your chances of a successful summit.
-Rather, give yourself the best chance possible of making it to Uhuru Peak by choosing an ascent route that gives you at least six days to make it to the top.
+Rather, give yourself the best chance possible of making it to Uhuru Peak by choosing an ascent route that takes place over six or seven days.

 11. Which is the best Kilimanjaro route?